deggis/8bishops/README.md

 I'm a bit puzzled that on top of the naive/initial pure BFS solution that Set is enough to have this thing run in sufficient time.
 This solver goes through 9842 boards in 0.6 s before finding a solution that requires 36 steps.

+But hey, they say that perfect is the enemy of done (or good) :-)

 Other